 The Pink Quill Plant, or Tillandsia cyanea, is one sweet little plant.
 This is all about Pink Quill Plant Care.
-Tillandsia cyanea, a Bromeliad which also grows an air plant, makes an easy & tough houseplant.
-A video guides you.
+Tillandsia cyanea, a Bromeliad that also grows an air plant, makes an easy & tough houseplant.

 Although these are much smaller than the other commonly sold bromeliads, like the Aechmea that I showcased last week, the size of their flower makes up for that.
 It’s not only a very easy and tough houseplant, but it handles dry conditions like a champ.
 This is all about Pink Quill Plant care and the things you need to know to keep it keepin’ on.

 In case you didn’t know, tillandsia is the genus for air plants.
 What makes this bromeliad so cool, along with its big bloom in relation to the size of the plant, is the fact that it’s sold as an air plant as well as in a pot.
 It does equally well growing either way and I’ve even seen it in clusters in a large (2′) kissing ball form.